-“Putting social rights at the core of our Union” is one of the priorities part of the “Building the Progressive Future Together” statement, that will be debated during our event in Brussels on October 18-19.
+“Putting social rights at the core of our Union” is one of the priorities part of the “Building the Progressive Future Together” statement, debated during our event in Brussels on October 18-19.
+But the debate goes on.
 We’re counting on your input, so each of you can play a part in shaping our common future.
-It’s easy – just sign in, click on the link and add your thoughts.
-We will select the best comment for each workshop and fly the person who sent it to Brussels, as our Together Ambassador, to debate live with our MEPs, European Commissioners, academics and intellectuals.
-Deadline: October 9.
+It’s easy – just sign in add your thoughts to this topic.